Supporting photographers beyond the Awards

 Acknowledging the importance of supporting forward-thinking photographers passionate about creating work outside of their commissioned portfolio, the Professional Grant benefits those wanting to push their – and the photographic medium’s – creative development without having to sacrifice financial risk.

 All finalists (those awarded first, second or third place) from the Professional competition are invited to apply.
 Submissions can be focused on creating a new body of work of the photographer’s choice or developing a long-term project.
 The chosen photographers are each gifted $7,000 (USD) and are loaned Sony digital imaging equipment of their choice (depending on availability).
-Alongside a dedicated media campaign led by the World Photography Organisation press team, a selection of works from each project are then shown in the Sony World Photography Awards exhibition at Somerset House.
+Each photographer will benefit from a dedicated media campaign led by the World Photography Organisation press and marketing team.

 Sony Student Grant